MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/user-roles.md

 ## Create roles and assign the role to an Azure Active Directory group

-The following steps guide you on how to create roles in Microsoft Defender Security Center.
+The following steps guide you on how to create roles in the Microsoft 365 Defender portal.
 It assumes that you have already created Azure Active Directory user groups.

-1. Log in to [Microsoft Defender Security Center](https://securitycenter.windows.com/) using account with a Security administrator or Global administrator role assigned.
+1. Log in to [Microsoft 365 Defender portal](https://securitycenter.windows.com/) using account with a Security administrator or Global administrator role assigned.

 2. In the navigation pane, select **Settings > Roles**.